Skip to main content

 max_power: 1.0

-sensor_type: temperature_host # Set to host main controller temperature
+sensor_type: temperature_host # Set to host controller temperature

 control:watermark # Control method

-target_temp: 48 # Upper host cooling fan activation temperature
+target_temp: 48 # Temperature at which the host cooling fan starts

-min_temp: 0 # Minimum temperature, errors will occur if below this
+min_temp: 0 # Minimum temperature; errors below this

-max_temp: 90 # Maximum temperature, errors will occur if above this
+max_temp: 90 # Maximum temperature; errors above this

 off_below: 0.10